Department of Mathematics, Lehigh University, Bethlehem, Pennsylvania

 arising from synaptically coupled neuronal networks

-Representations of bounded explicit traveling wave solutions of nonlinear evolution equations
+Bifurcations of traveling wave solutions of nonlinear evolution equations

 PUBLICATIONS OTHER PEOPLE CITED OFTEN